deepakbackuply/softaculous_api/README.md

-# Softaculous Install Script Example
+## Install Script through Softaculous API

 This repository provides a working example of how to install scripts using the Softaculous API.